 If you do plan to go the classic budget backpacker route and stay in a hostel, expect the cost of a dorm bed to vary from place to place.
 It’s safe to assume the prices in London, for instance, are going to be a lot more expensive than a small town in Yorkshire — or really anywhere outside of the capital, and this holds true for all accommodation options.

-In general, if you want to stay in a hostel in England, expect prices to average around £15 per night — costing a little bit more in London and a little bit less outside of it.
+In general, if you want to stay in a hostel in England, expect prices to start at around £25 per night — but expect prices to be higher in London.

 If you still want to save money on accommodation but don’t necessarily feel like staying in a hostel, then finding a private room on Airbnb is a great option.
 You can find countless clean and comfortable rooms in local’s homes on the platform all throughout England at very agreeable prices.

-If you’re looking at staying in mid-range hotels in England, then expect those to start at around £60-70 per night — and costing a bit more in London.
+If you’re looking at staying in mid-range hotels in England, then expect those to start at around £80-100 per night — and expect prices to be a bit higher in London.
 This is the area where your nightly costs will being to increase significantly as going above a mid-range accommodation budget can be quite expensive in the UK.

-All in all, however, it actually isn’t necessary to spend more than about £15-20 per night for accommodation in England if you’re trying to travel on a budget and plan to spend up to £50-100 per person if your budget leans toward the upper mid-range or luxury.
+All in all, however, it actually isn’t necessary to spend more than about £25-30 per person per night for accommodation in England if you’re trying to travel on a budget and plan to spend up to £50-100 per person if your budget leans toward the upper mid-range or luxury.
 This is assuming that you’re splitting accommodation costs between two people.

 Transportation Prices in England